starsky/grave_finder/README.txt

 </resources>

 2. CONTACT
-If you have any question write to mail@itiner.pl
+If you have any question write to grave.finder.app(at)gmail.com